This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 - You introduce the proposal, telling the readers its purpose and contents.

 - You present the background—the problem, opportunity, or situation that brings about the proposed project.
-Get the reader concerned about the problem, excited about the opportunity, or interested in the situation in some way.
+Get the reader concerned about the problem, excited about the opportunity, or interested in the situation.

 - State what you propose to do about the problem, how you plan to help the readers take advantage of the opportunity, how you intend to help them with the situation.